Engi 9896: Renewable Energy Systems

 Lecture 18: Micro-hydro power

-Lecture 19: Micro-hydro sizing and electromechanical system
+Lecture 19: Micro-hydro sizing and electro-mechanical systems

 Lecture 21: Ocean energy systems